-Several researchers have concluded that supplementing with all three nutrients can increase synaptic formation and improve cognition and memory, particularly in people with Alzheimer's disease (68-74).
+Several researchers have concluded that supplementing with all three nutrients can increase synaptic formation, increase brain synapses, and improve cognition, learning and memory, particularly in people with Alzheimer's disease (68-74).

 Besides supplementation, I still encourage people to eat foods that contain omega-3 fatty acids and choline.

 The best way to get omega-3 fatty acids from food is by eating more cold-water fish such as salmon, black cod, sablefish, sardines and herring.
 And the best food sources of choline include grass-fed beef liver and egg yolks.
 These foods are included in my Free Grocery Shopping Guide for Optimal Brain Health.

 Low-level laser therapy (LLLT), or photobiomodulation, is a treatment that uses low-level (low-power) lasers or light-emitting diodes (LEDs) to stimulate brain cells, helping them function better.

 Most doctors don't know about LLLT; but not every doctor.

 One way that LLLT may help the brain is by encouraging synaptogenesis (12-15).

 Researchers have found that LLLT treatment significantly stimulates the synthesis of synapsin-1 (a marker for synaptogenesis) and increases synaptogenesis in the cortex (16-17).

 I previously wrote about my experience with low-level laser therapy here.

 I use this device and shine the red and infrared light directly on my forehead.